'Not over yet': NSW flood warnings remain

-The rains may be receding in NSW, but the threat of flooding and landslips remains, with tens of thousands of residents still under evacuation orders.
+The rain might have eased in NSW, but the threat of flooding and landslips remains, with tens of thousands of residents still facing evacuation orders.

 About 700 NSW residents called for help overnight as flood waters rose and heavy rain lashed the state’s Hunter and mid-North Coast regions.

-Authorities are looking at winding back evacuation orders and warnings in some communities.
+In other areas, authorities are looking at winding back evacuation orders and warnings.

-But State Emergency Service chief superintendent Ashley Sullivan said 40,000 people remain under the 69 evacuation orders still in place.
+But State Emergency Service chief superintendent Ashley Sullivan said 40,000 people remained under the 69 evacuation orders still in place on Friday.

-“There’s a lot of risk out there and it is not over yet,” he told the Seven Network on Friday morning.
+“There’s a lot of risk out there and it is not over yet,” he told the Seven Network.

 “We have a few days, if not a few weeks, left.”

 Resilience NSW boss Shane Fitzsimmons said staff were being deployed to begin helping with recovery efforts.
-This comes after his organisation faced heavy criticism for its slow response to victims earlier this year.
+It followed his organisation facing heavy criticism for its slow response to similar events earlier this year.

 In the lower Hunter, Maitland mayor Philip Penfold said thousands remained isolated as flood waters cut off whole suburbs.